dnewsholme/Porkbun-DDNS-Rust/readme.md

 * **"Failed to retrieve A record from Porkbun: Invalid API Key"**: Double-check your `PORKBUN_API_KEY` and `PORKBUN_SECRET_API_KEY` for typos.
 Also, ensure API access is enabled for your domain in the Porkbun dashboard.

 * **"No existing A record found for..."**: This script only updates existing A records.
 You need to manually create the initial A record(s) for your domain/subdomain(s) on Porkbun.
+*   **"No A record found for..."**: If an A record is not found, the application will attempt to create it.
+If creation fails, check Porkbun API permissions and ensure the domain is correctly configured.

 * **No IP change detected**: The script will only log an update if your public IP address has actually changed.
 If your IP is stable, it will simply log that no update is needed.